Rain doesn’t have to ruin your vacation. Check out these Things To Do When It Rains In Wilmington, NC, like Glow Golf, museums, music & more.

 Some of the larger venues require advanced tickets, and big bands sell out quick, but a lot of other venues (like where we go on a random night out) allow you to pay at the door.
 And, so many of the bars here have live music nightly, so there’s no cover charge at all.

 Music venues in Wilmington, NC:

 There are a bunch of music venues and bars that have music in Wilmington, NC that you can check out.
-To get you started, here are four that we like:
+To get you started, here are three of the most popular in the area:

 Go out to eat